A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Applications

-In this example, we consider the price response of a heterogeneous group of HVACs, each described by a second order deterministic ETP model (\ref{eq:HVACsETP}).
-The heterogeneities appear in the ETP parameters such as the heat flux $Q_{a}$ , the thermal mass of the air $C_{a}$, the thermal mass of the inner solid mass $C_{m}$, the conductance of between the air and inner solid mass $H_{m}$, as well as the setpoint.
-We do not consider the noise process in this example.
+In this example, we consider the price response of HVACs with heterogeneous parameters $\theta=(A,\,B_{1},B_{2},\,u_{\mbox{set}},\,\delta)$, see~(\ref{eq:HVACsETP}) in Example~\ref{ex: Shvac} for the 2D hybrid system model of the individual HVAC load.
+The price responsive HVACs can adjust their power state according to a price signal.
+In addition to the local control rules~(\ref{eq:localcontrol}), the setpoint of the HVAC can be modified by an external price signal $\upsilon(t)$ according to a adjustable price response curve~\cite{Li2014}.
+We will derive the PDE model for a heterogeneous population of HVACs, and use it to characterize the aggregate power response under the price variation.
+Note that different from Section~\ref{subsec:PDEHVAC}, we will not consider the noise process in this example.

-The price response of this heterogeneous group of HVACs can be simulated by calculating the weighted sum of the solutions to several PDE models.
-The coefficients of each PDEs are evaluated at the cluster centers of the sampled parameters.
-For example, the p.d.f. evolution of the $k$th cluster can be modeled by
+As discussed in Section~\ref{subsec:Cluster}, we can cluster the heterogeneous parameters $\theta$ to obtain several homogeneous populations.
+Then the p.d.f. of the heterogeneous HVACs can be approximated by the weighted sum of the solutions of the PDE models with homogeneous parameters.
+Specifically, the coefficients of each PDEs are evaluated at the cluster centers of the sampled parameters.
+For example, the p.d.f. evolution of the $k$th cluster is governed by: